Optimal solutions employing an algebraic Variational Multiscale approach Part I: Steady Linear Problems: Numerical tests

-Next, we consider the convergence tests where we compute the error using the previously defined norms from \eqref{eq:err_norm_mix_1}-\eqref{eq:err_norm_mix_3} and use over-integration with a degree of precision of 25 to evaluate the integrals.
-We perform the initial convergence tests at a low Peclet number by setting the diffusion coefficient to $\nu = 0.08$.
+where we again use over-integration with a degree of precision of 25 to evaluate the integrals.
+We perform the initial convergence tests at a low Peclet number by setting $\nu = 0.08$ yielding a Peclet number of $\alpha = \frac{1}{\nu}$ to be used in \eqref{eq:manufactured_soln}.
 Solutions for large Peclet numbers require a lot of mesh resolution to capture, thereby making it quite expensive to arrive at the asymptotic region where the error decreases monotonically.
 Setting a low Peclet number ensures that we can cheaply reach the asymptotic region to assess the rate of convergence.
 In the latter part of this section, we will also assess the errors for larger Peclet numbers in the non-asymptotic region where the effect of employing VMS is most pronounced.

-Considering the plots in \Cref{fig:advDiff2D_convergence_surf}, we note the same behaviour as for the 1D case.
+Considering the plots in \Cref{fig:advDiff2D_convergence_surf_ortho} and \Cref{fig:advDiff2D_convergence_surf_skew}, we note the same behaviour as for the 1D case.
 The Galerkin solution has the highest error, while the projection has the lowest by definition and the VMS solutions rapidly approach the optimal projection.
 Moreover, we see that all schemes converge at the expected rate of $p$.
-Once again, we observe exponential convergence with $k$ for the convergence of the VMS solution to the exact projection and the unresolved scales as highlighted through \Cref{fig:advDiff2D_convergence_surf_u_bar_k_u_prime_k}.
+Once again, we observe exponential convergence with $k$ for the convergence of the VMS solution to the exact projection and the unresolved scales as highlighted through \Cref{fig:advDiff2D_convergence_surf_u_bar_k_u_prime_k} and \Cref{fig:advDiff2D_convergence_surf_u_bar_k_u_prime_k_skew}.
+These observations are consistent for both the orthogonal and curvilinear mesh where the effect of the curved mesh tends to shift the error curves vertically without affecting the slope.
+Moreover, we observe a greater improvement with VMS over the Galerkin solution on the curvilinear mesh as highlighted by the larger gap between the error curves of the Galerkin and VMS solutions seen through \Cref{fig:advDiff2D_convergence_surf_skew}.